JayCuthrell/fudge-org-eleventy-excellent/src/posts/sprawl-walk-run.md

   - ecosystem
   - vizlib
 ---
-This week we take a look at spreadsheet sprawl and advisable alternatives from the Qlik ecosystem.
+This week we take a look at silo spreadsheet sprawl and advisable alternatives from the Qlik ecosystem.

 ## Getting Informed